AshtiNematian/Crypto-Currency-Sample-Project/README.md

 4. Stay informed about cryptocurrency prices and market insights.
 5. Use the recommendations and predictions to make informed trading decisions.

-## Contributing

-We welcome contributions from the community!
-Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for more details on how to get involved.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments